HOPLA in the eyes of a remote project manager

 Maintaining high employee retention

 As a remote project manager, it has become my role to help employee retention in the company.
 Work from home is not a hundred percent glamourous.
 Just like any other work-from-home companies, we still encounter employees who tend to leave in a short period of time or worse, leave without saying goodbye.
-Being left behind without a word is painful that I, together with my co-project managers, had to come up with ways on how to become an effective remote project manager.
+Being left behind without a word is painful that I, together with my co-project managers, had to come up with ways on how to become effective at my job.

 We considered establishing strict but reasonable rules and regulations on hiring, promotions, and incentives aiming to encourage employees to stay and see themselves grow professionally and individually within the company.
 But the most basic of all, it’s saying a word of appreciation for every task well done that’s key to strengthen project-manager-team member relationship.